 - Share links along with media

-For this, enter the links as a part of the text in the Compose text field & click on the Remove button.
+Enter the links as a part of the text in the Compose text field & click on the Remove button.

-This will not generate the metadata preview of the link as the added media will be given priority while being shared on social networks.
+This will not generate the metadata preview of the link.

 - Share links with their metadata preview